grpc/grpc-web/README.md

   - `Content-type: application/grpc-web-text`
   - Payload are base64-encoded.
-  - Both unary and server streaming calls are supported.

 `mode=grpcweb`: A binary protobuf format is also supported.

   - `Content-type: application/grpc-web+proto`
   - Payload are in the binary protobuf format.
-  - Only unary calls are supported for now.

 ## How It Works